 A Level Aspects of F rench-speaking society; current trends

-family and v values,
+family and v alues,

-the "cyber society"
+the "cyber s ociety"

 the place of voluntary work

-Artistic Cult ure in the French-speaking world
+Artistic Cultu re in the French-speaking world

 culture

-contempora iry music
+contempora ry music

 cinema

-rench-speaking society; current issues
+Aspects of F rench-speaking society; current issues

-ects of a diverse society
+positive asp ects of a diverse society

-life for the n -
+life for the n narginalized

-ow criminals are treated
+crime and h ow criminals are treated

-olitical life in the French-speaking world
+Aspects of p olitical life in the French-speaking world

-he right to vote and political commitment,
+teenagers, t he right to vote and political commitment,

+demonstrati tions and strikes - who holds the power?

+politics and

+Cultural Top

-demonstrations and strikes - who holds the power? politics and immigration Cultural Topic students study 1 book and 1 film Individual Research Topic students conduct individual research on a subject of personal interest, relating to France (for
+students stu udents study 1 book and 1 film

+Individual Re Individual Research Topic

+students conduct individual research on a subject of personal interest, relating to the

-oral only)
+francophone rancophone world (for oral only)

-Grammar
+Grammar ammar

-students study the grammatical system and structure of French.
+students stu students study the grammatical system and structure of French.

-Assessment Unit 1 Listening, reading, translation and writing assessment - 2 hrs 30 minutes - 40%

-of A Level (Should be 50%)
+Assessment Unit 1 Listening, reading, translation and writing assessment - 2 hrs 30 minutes - 50% of A Level

-Unit 2 Writing assessment on the book and film studied - 2 hrs - 30% of A Level (should be 20%)
+Unit 2 Writing assessment on the book and film studied - 2 hrs - 20% of A Level

-Unit 3 Speaking Assessment - approximately 20 minutes (including 5 preparation time) - 30% of A Level
+Unit 3 Speaking Assessment - approximately 20 minutes (including 5 minutes

+preparation time) - 30% of A Level